-It is not a secret: Italians are addicted to pizza.
-Consequently, we are also quite picky about how the dough, cooking and topping ingredients should be.
+It is not a secret: Italians are addicted to pizza, given that we can’t resist eating it with our hands, even at a restaurant… Consequently, we are also quite picky about how the dough, cooking and topping ingredients should be.

 This is why we have earned the reputation of pizza-Nazi over time, since here in Italy the culture of Neapolitan pizza made to perfection is so shared as to make us particularly demanding.
 Therefore, it would automatically think that Italians hate and never consume pizza in its most versatile and simply transportable variant, frozen pizza.